Member Biographies

 Pierce Board of Trustees in 2015.

-STEVE DUPREY, Trustee Secretary, of Concord, New Hampshire, is the President of Foxfire
+STEVE DUPREY, Chair of the Board, of Concord, New Hampshire, is the President of Foxfire

 Property Management and The Duprey Companies, which oversees property management,